Domain Authority or (DA) is a website score ranging from 0-100 developed by Moz which predicts how well a webpage from a domain will rank in search.

 DA has MozRank and MozTrust part of its algorithm.

-- MozTrust is the Moz’s version of quality of backlinks or how reliable are the links.
+- MozTrust is the Moz’s version of quality of backlinks or how strong are the links.

 Domain Authority is more about building quality links to a blog.